mortvest/nccm/README.md

 # nccm
-North Campus (University of Copenhagen) canteen menu aggregator
+North Campus (University of Copenhagen) Canteen Menu aggregator
 ## Requirements
 python3.6 (should work out of the box)
 ### Python libraries